For Service Providers

 Make the Most of the 2-1-1 Database

 As a service provider, you will find the 2-1-1 database useful for information and referral, needs assessments, and for evaluation.
-With nearly 4,000 agencies listed at 2-1-1, you have the opportunity to identify key services for your clients, build partnerships for collaborative projects, and identify potential funding ideas.
+With more than 5,000 agencies listed at 2-1-1, you have the opportunity to identify key services for your clients, build partnerships for collaborative projects, and identify potential funding ideas.

 The 2-1-1 system also collects information from over 275,000 callers annually.
 If your agency is doing a needs assessment, evaluating service expansion projects, or locating demographic information on consumer needs, 2-1-1 can provide you with useful information on community needs.